 The world, as you probably know, has in recent years developed somewhat of an obsession with ‘going green’.
 Renewable energy sources, reducing packaging, but one of the most major breakthroughs in terms of being environmentally friendly must be the development of the hybrid car.
 A car that can happily switch between a roaring, gas guzzling petrol engine, and a silent (but deadly?) electric one.

-The first two cars are the GT3 Hybrid and the Cayenne Turbo Hybrid, however these only touch the surface of what they have achieved in this latest unveiling for the highlight of the show is most definitely the Porsche 918 Spyder Hybrid.
+The first two cars are the GT3 Hybrid and the Cayenne Turbo Hybrid, however, this only touch the surface of what they have achieved in this latest unveiling for the highlight of the show is most definitely the Porsche 918 Spyder Hybrid.
 Capable of speeds nigh on 200mph and reaching 62mph in just a mere 3.2 seconds.
 The ridiculously fast hybrid is no stranger to a corner either, smashing the time of the petrol Carrera GT around the famous NÃ¼rburgring Nordschleife circuit in Germany, completing it in under 7 and a half minutes.

 Within the beast lies 2 engines.
 The first is the petrol drinking, 500bhp, 3.8-liter V8.
 The second, a lithium-ion battery pack to drive the three electric motors.
-In hybrid mode the car intelligently makes use of the two and combines to produce some astonishing results.
-Take the Toyota Prius, a small low performance vehicle which is famous for its hybrid credentials.
+In hybrid mode, the car intelligently makes use of the two and combines to produce some astonishing results.
+Take the Toyota Prius, a small low-performance vehicle which is famous for its hybrid credentials.
 The Prius can do 72mpg whilst emitting 89g/km of CO2.
 Compare that to the much higher performance 918, which does a staggering 78mpg while kicking out just 70g/km.

-Unfortunately though the technology is still yet to reach the stage at which you can drive the car astonishing distances without touching any petrol.
+Unfortunately, though the technology is still yet to reach the stage at which you can drive the car astonishing distances without touching any petrol.
 Only 16 miles which is sufficient for the school run, but who will buy this for a school run?
-Although the in car stuff is pretty neat, with the heads up display glowing green or red depending on whether you are in eco or performance modes respectively.
+Although the in-car stuff is pretty neat, with the heads up display glowing green or red depending on whether you are in eco or performance modes respectively.